d3/d3-selection/README.md

 * The selection.enter and selection.exit selections are now simply fields (defined by selection.data), not methods.
 See [#2402](https://github.com/mbostock/d3/issues/2402).

-* The selection.data method, when called without arguments, now returns an array of data for all elements in the selection, not just the first group.
-This array is sparse if some of the elements in the selection are null.
+* The selection.data method, when called *without* arguments, now returns an array of data for all elements in the selection, not just the first group.

 * Similarly, a new selection selection.nodes method returns an array of all elements in the selection, flattening the underlying groups.